Skip to main content

 December: Marking the middle of the winter, this is when temperatures can start dropping below freezing.
 Expect highs of 4°C (39°F) and lows of -1°C (30°F).
 While it may snow, you can expect some rain and wind in the cities.

 January: January is usually the coldest month with temperatures just below freezing.
 Expect average temperatures around -1°C (30°F) or -2°C (28°F).
-This means it’s a great time to come enjoy the magical snow-covered mountains and lava fields.
+This means it's a good time to see the snow-covered mountains and lava fields.

 February: From this time of year, the weather may start to warm up slightly.
-We said slightly… Hovering just above freezing, you can expect snow or rain depending on the day’s temperatures.
+Hovering just above freezing, you can expect snow or rain depending on the day's temperatures.

 March: Iceland's winter weather usually continues through March, with snow, northern winds, and some rain.
 Around the country, the average temperature is 2°C (30°F).

-April: As spring awakens, the temperatures and daylight start to brighten up Iceland.
+April: As spring arrives, temperatures and daylight hours increase.
 The average temperature in April is 5°C (41°F).

 Seljalandsfoss waterfall covered in snow and ice